11 March 2021

 The film ‘Remember Me’ has been sitting in our drawer of DVDs to watch - either new ones, or those we haven’t seen for eight or nine years or more.
 We haven’t previously seen ‘Remember Me’, but neither of us can remember how we acquired it.
 Possibly from a church sale, or a thrift store.
 The blurb on the back made it sound quite heavy going, but last night, we finally decided to watch it.

 I wasn’t sure I was going to like it in the early scenes.
-The film opens in 1991 with a young woman being mugged and then shot at a railways station, leaving a weeping daughter and devastated husband.
+The film opens in 1991 with a young woman being mugged and then shot at a railway station, leaving a weeping daughter and devastated husband.

 It then moves ten years later, where we meet Tyler (Robert Pattison) who is a college student, and who also works in a book shop.
 He and his friend Aidan (Tate Ellington) share a rather grungy apartment, and are out one evening when they get involved in some street violence.
 The police are contacted, but Tyler isn’t at all happy with how the situation is resolved, and gets into conflict with Neil (Chris Cooper).
 Neil is the bereaved husband from 1991, and who is evidently violent and judgemental.